 storage.
 Takes a boolean argument, which defaults to

-Enforce limits on the disk space taken up by
+Enforce limits on the disk space, specified

-externally stored core dumps.
+in bytes, taken up by externally stored core dumps.

 sure that old core dumps are removed as soon as the total disk